foreverfl/vscode/api/extension-guides/language-model-tutorial.md

 const disposable = vscode.commands.registerCommand('code-tutor.annotate', () => {
 ```

-Run the extension by pressing `kbstyle(F5)`.
+Run the extension by pressing `F5`.
 This will open a new VS Code instance with the extension installed.
-Open the Command Palette by pressing `kb(workbench.action.showCommands)`, and search for "tutor".
+Open the Command Palette by pressing `Ctrl+Shift+P`, and search for "tutor".
 You should see the "Tutor Annotations" command.

 ![The "Toggle Tutor Annotations" command in the VS Code Command Palette](./images/lm-api/tutor-command-command-palette.png)